 These rules have been adopted for the comfort and safety of all those using library materials and services.
 They will be courteously and firmly enforced by the library staff.
 We ask your cooperation in maintaining a pleasant atmosphere, conducive to the effective use of library materials and services.
 As such, please note the following:

-- Only service animals are permitted in the Library.
+- Only service animals are permitted in the

 - Petitioning, such as voting or ballot issues, is permitted on sidewalks, but petitioners cannot block building entrances/exits.
-Regulations for leased space take precedent over library policies.
+Regulations for leased space take precedent over library

 - Visitors must dress appropriately (shirts and shoes, please).

-- Children under the age of 14 who are left at the Library for 15 minutes past closing may be reported to the police.
+- Children under the age of 14 who are left at the Library for 15 minutes past closing may be reported to the

-Disruptive behavior will not be permitted.
-This includes any activity, whether intentional or inadvertent, that interferes with the rights of others, physical abuse, abusive or threatening language and misuse of library furnishings and equipment.
+- Disruptive behavior will not be permitted.
+This includes any activity, whether intentional or inadvertent, that interferes with the rights of others, physical abuse, abuse or threatening language and misuse of library furnishings and equipment.
 Expulsion from the Library and/or loss of library privileges may result from continued violations.
 Disruptive behavior includes, but is not limited to:

 - Making unreasonable noise (speaking loudly, singing, snoring and listening to music at a volume noticed by others)